Reviews

 We also think about size and whether the lights will actually fit into your existing setup.
 Look for units that match your space, mounting options, and power supplies.

-User-friendly controls—timers, dimmers, that sort of thing—make life easier.
+User-friendly controls—timers, dimmers, that somewhat thing—make life easier.
 Automation features can really save time and headaches.

 Leave a Reply